girip11/python_learning/python3_absolute_beginners/chapter_11_1_modules.md

 print(sys.path)
 ```

-* `python -m sire` - invokes the site module to print the contents of `sys.path` by default.
+* `python -m site` - invokes the site module to print the contents of `sys.path` by default.

 ## `PYTHONHOME` environment variable

 > The `PYTHONHOME` environment variable is similar to `PYTHONPATH` except it should define where the standard libraries are.
 If `PYTHONHOME` is set, it will assume some default paths relative to the home, which can be supplemented with `PYTHONPATH`.
 This is particularly relevant if you embedded Python in to a C application and it is trying to determine the path of Python using the PYTHONHOME environment variable. - [PYTHONHOME](https://www.devdungeon.com/content/python-import-syspath-and-pythonpath-tutorial)

 ---